farirpgs/fari-games/_games/charge-rpg.md

 > ### Take the Lead
 >
+> Use this to carry the group with your leadership and skills.
+>
 > - Leader describes how they take the lead and consume **-2 Momentum**
 > - Everyone makes an **Action Roll**, the best result counts as the group's result
 >
 > ### Assist
 >
+> Use this to help a fellow PC in accomplishing their action.
+>
 > - Consume `-1 Momentum` and give `+1d6` to someone.
 > - This also exposes you to potential consequences.
 >
 > ### Protect
 >
+> Use this to to protect a fellow PC from danger.
+>
-> - Roll to resist someone else's consequence
+> - Roll to resist someone else's consequence.

 ## Misc

 > ### Progression
+>
+> Use this to make characters evolve and get stronger over time.
 >
 > #### Minor Milestone
 >